mpcontact456/my-payslip-app/README.md

 # Getting Started with My Payslip App

 The application contains

-Two Views: View Payslips:
+1. Display a list of payslips on the main screen.
-• Display a list of payslips on the main screen.
+2. Each list item should show the period (from date to date).
-• Each list item should show the period (from date to date).
+3. Clicking on an item should redirect to the Individual payslip details page
-• Clicking on an item should redirect to the Individual payslip details page Individual payslip details page
+4. Should show the entire payslips information, id, and period (from date to date).
-• Should show the entire payslips information, id, and period (from date to date).
+5. Download payslip button the download should initiate the download of the file associated with the selected payslip
-• A download payslip button the download should initiate the download of the file associated with the selected payslip Bonus Points (Optional):
+6. For native platforms, download file task using a Capacitor plugin.(Download file task using a Capacitor plugin for both Android and iOS.
+Capacitor plugin called FileDownload and then use it in a React component)
-• For native platforms, download file task using a Capacitor plugin.
+7. The handleDownload function creates an <a> element, sets its href attribute to the payslip file URL, and triggers a click event on it.
+This approach essentially simulates a user clicking on a link to download the file.

 Below is a basic structure for your React, Capacitor, and TypeScript application.
 Note that this is a simplified example, and may want to enhance it based on your specific needs.